omniaelagroudy0/alx-zero_day/0x03-git/README.md

 “my second commit”
-"Read me first"
-my readme is up-to-date
+my readme is up to date now